mindspore-lab/mindcv/README.md

 - **State-of-The-Art.** MindCV provides various CNN-based and Transformer-based vision models including SwinTransformer.
 Their pretrained weights and performance reports are provided to help users select and reuse the right model:
 __
-- **Flexibility and efficiency.** MindCV is bulit on MindSpore which is an efficent DL framework that can run on different hardward platforms (GPU/CPU/Ascend).
-It supports both graph mode for high efficiency and pynative mode for flexibity.
+- **Flexibility and efficiency.** MindCV is built on MindSpore which is an efficent DL framework that can run on different hardware platforms (GPU/CPU/Ascend).
+It supports both graph mode for high efficiency and pynative mode for flexibility.

 </details>